Danuri Call Center

 • 112 National Police Agency

-• Reporting it to the onsite school police officer in-charge by text or phone.
+• Report to the school police officer in charge of the relevant school via text or phone call.

 (1)Schools